DiogoDeAndrade/LastBreath/README.md

 - Cities now request resources and we have to go get them

+### Main game loop working (Sat 20:00)

+- The game loop is fully working, going to finish it off, instead of adding more stuff

 ## Todo

 - ~~Bug with input and respawns~~